Estimate Time5 min

 Your income

-The first question consider is: Can you make monthly payments on a home at your current income?
-One of the major factors that determines how much house you can afford is your debt-to-income ratio—your monthly debt payments divided by your monthly income.
-In general, lenders like to see a ratio between 36%3 to 42%.
+Additionally, one major factor that determines how much house you can afford is your debt-to-income ratio—your monthly debt payments divided by your monthly income.
+In general, lenders like to see a ratio between 36% or below.2

 You should also consider property taxes and insurance.
 Keep your expenses, including your monthly principal and interest payments to 36% or less of your household pre-tax income, which is what mortgage lenders tend to want to see.
 For example, if your pre-tax household income is $7,500 per month, your total monthly housing expenses should be no more than $2,700.

 Buying a house could be a profitable long-term investment over renting, but it’s obviously more expensive upfront.
-You’ve got to pay closing costs, including attorney fees, a home appraisal, title insurance, and other expenses for transferring the property and setting up your mortgage.
-These can add up to about 2% to 6% of your mortgage.2 If you buy a home for $500,000, expect to pay up to another $30,000 in closing costs.
-For renters, application fees, agent’s fees, and other charges don’t tend to add up to thousands.
+There's closing costs, including attorney fees, a home appraisal, title insurance, and other expenses for transferring the property and setting up your mortgage, which add up to about 2% to 5%3of your mortgage.
+For example, if you buy a home for $500,000, expect to pay up to another $25,000 in closing costs.

 Because of these high costs for buyers, real estate agents often suggest only buying a house if you plan on staying for at least 5 years.
 If you can’t commit to that, continuing to rent might be a smarter money move.